Clothing in India: Female clothing

 In India, women's clothing varies widely and is closely associated with the local culture, religion and climate.

-Traditional Indian clothing for women across the country in Indian includes saris worn with choli tops; a skirt called a lehenga or chaniya worn with choli and a dupatta scarf to create an ensemble called a ghagra choli; while many south Indian children traditionally wear pattu langa..
+Traditional Indian clothing for women across the country in Indian includes saris worn with choli tops; a skirt called a lehenga or chaniya worn with choli and a dupatta scarf to create an ensemble called a ghagra choli; while many south Indian children traditionally wear Langa voni..
 Across India, saris are traditionally worn by married women although in areas such as Rajasthan and Gujarat, for example, the chaniya choli (as it is called there) is worn by all ages.
 In many rural parts of India, traditional clothing is still worn today due to ease of materials, comfort and accessibility.
 Jewellery is hugely significant for Indian men and women.
 Men traditionally wear rings with stones or necklaces, and for women, there is an assortment of jewellery that includes maang-tikka, earrings, nose rings, necklaces, bangles, waist chains, anklets and toe-rings - these all form part of the traditional Solah Shringaar for married Hindu women.
 A Hindu religious mark called a tilak is usually applied with sandalwood or vermillion between the eyebrows - and as such the modern iteration of the tilak known as a bindi is also worn.
 Indo-Western clothing is the fusion of Western and Subcontinental fashion.
 Other clothing includes the churidar, gamucha, kurti and kurta, dhoti, lungi and sherwani.

 The traditional style of clothing in India varies with male or female distinctions.
 This is still followed in rural areas, though is changing in the urban areas.